DanTheServerMan/ansible/linux-roles/dockarr/README.md

 dockarr
 =========

-Created to automate the deployment of my media via Docker in my homelab.
+Created to automate the deployment of my Linux ISOs downloads via Docker in my homelab.

 Requirements
 ------------